-Swami Amar Jyoti was born on May 6, 1928 in a town in northwestern India, not far from the banks of the Indus River.
-His youth interests were lots of: science, mathematics https://about.me/swamiamarjyoti, music, writing, biking, drama and sports, and He remarkably mastered all of these.
-His college education was temporarily interrupted by the partition of India in 1947, but He soon transferred to a college in Mumbai (Bombay).
-Much beloved by household and professors, He stunned everybody with thedecision to leave home a couple of months prior to graduation, stating, "I want to check out an open book of the world for my education."
+Swami Amar Jyoti was born on Might 6, 1928 in a small town in northwestern India https://light-of-consciousness.org/current-issue-satsang/, not far from the banks of the Indus River.
+His youth interests were numerous: science, mathematics, music, writing, cycling, drama and sports, and He remarkably mastered all of these.
+His college education was temporarily disrupted by the partition of India in 1947, however He quickly transferred to a college in Mumbai (Bombay).
+Much cherished by family and teachers, He stunned everybody with thedecision to leave home a couple of months prior to graduation, stating, "I wish to read an open book of the world for my education."

-At the age of nineteen, without cash or any particular destination, He took the first train to Calcutta.
+At the age of nineteen, without cash or any particular location, He took the first train to Calcutta.
 It was 1948.
-Refugees were pouring over the border of East Bengal (now Bangladesh) into West Bengal by the thousands each day.
-Living on a railway platform near the border of India and Bangladesh, He quickly headed the entire volunteer corps there, working tirelessly 20 hours or more each day.
-After about ten months, the flood of refugees decreased and He returned to Calcutta.
+Refugees were pouring over the border of East Bengal (now Bangladesh) into West Bengal by the thousands every day.
+Living on a railway platform near the border of India and Bangladesh Swami Amar Jyoti, He quickly headed the whole volunteer corps there, working tirelessly 20 hours or more each day.
+After about ten months, the flood of refugees diminished and He returned to Calcutta.

-He resided on the borders of the city in a quiet ashram and pursued classical music, sitar, spiritual studies and prayer.
-He started to practice meditation and do yoga and participated in puja (conventional praise) at a close-by temple of a popular saint.
-In a short while He "understood" His life work.
-Soon He retired to Himalaya where He resided in silence and meditation for about 10 years, one-pointed onthe Goal of Liberation.
-Many locations of expedition were checked out during those years, walking on foot lots of miles each day.
-However a little cavern at Gangotri, the temple village near the source of the Ganga River, was the place of His biggest spiritual disciplines, awakenings and, lastly, Lighting.
+He resided on the borders of the city in a quiet ashram and pursued classical music, sitar, religious research studies and prayer.
+He started to practice meditation and do yoga and attended puja (traditional worship) at a neighboring temple of a widely known saint.
+In a short while He "knew" His life work.
+Very soon He retired to Himalaya where He lived in silence and meditation for about 10 years, one-pointed onthe Goal of Freedom.
+Many locations of expedition were visited during those years, walking on foot numerous miles every day.
+But a small cave at Gangotri, the temple village near the source of the Ganga River, was the location of His greatest spiritual disciplines, awakenings and, finally, Illumination.

-In 1958, taking initiation of Vidyut Sannyas (lit: "lightning"-- a kind of monasticism that is Self-initiated) at the holy website of Badrinath of Himalaya, and taking the name Swami Amar Jyoti (Swami-- Knower of the Self; Amar Jyoti-- Never-ceasing Light), He descended into the plains of India for His God-given mission to the world.
-The first Ashram Gurudeva established was Jyoti Ashram, under Ananda Niketan Trust, situated in Pune, Maharashtra, India.
-Throughout the years after leaving home, His mother had continued looking for Him and awaiting His return.
+In 1958, taking initiation of Vidyut Sannyas (lit: "lightning"-- a type of monasticism that is Self-initiated) at the holy website of Badrinath of Himalaya, and taking the name Swami Amar Jyoti (Swami-- Knower of the Self; Amar Jyoti-- Immortal Light), He descended into the plains of India for His God-given objective to the world.
+The very first Ashram Gurudeva established was Jyoti Ashram, under Ananda Niketan Trust, located in Pune, Maharashtra, India.
+Throughout the years after leaving home, His mom had continued looking for Him and awaiting His return.
 In answer to her prayers, He settled in Pune where she could be near Him.

 Swami Amar Jyoti

-In 1961, He accepted an offer by a follower to visit the United States.
-Again, He traveled unknown, though He soon brought in lots of who had never seen such a holy man.
-Ultimately He was convinced to develop an Ashram, and Sacred Mountain Ashram was founded in 1974 followed in 1975 by Desert Ashram under Truth Consciousness, a nonprofit company that serves as a vehicle for Gurudeva's work in the United States.
+In 1961, He accepted an offer by an enthusiast to go to the United States.
+Again, He traveled unidentified, though He soon drew in lots of who had actually never seen such a holy man.
+Ultimately He was convinced to develop an Ashram, and Sacred Mountain Ashram was founded in 1974 followed in 1975 by Desert Ashram under Fact Awareness, a nonprofit company that functions as an automobile for Gurudeva's work in the United States.

-The spiritual awakening on earth that Gurudeva exposes is the remarkable fate of humanity, once devoid of our limited identity of self.
-Adoringly and ceaselessly, He continues to uplift and purify each of us for this awakening, for His way is the ancient relationship of the Master to the disciple, the candle light lit directly from the burning flame of Reality.
-Prabhushri continuously advises us that we are at a development into a new age, where faiths will be changed into direct awakening and communion with our Greatest Source.
-Like a mom whose love understands no bounds for her child, the Guru guides and nurtures the disciple on his/her own path to perfection, revealing in Himself the achievable Truth of God Awareness.
+The spiritual awakening in the world that Gurudeva exposes is the wonderful fate of humanity, when devoid of our limited identity of self.
+Lovingly and continually, He continues to uplift and cleanse each of us for this awakening, for His method is the ancient relationship of the Guru to the disciple, the candle light lit straight from the burning flame of Reality.
+Prabhushri continuously advises us that we are at a development into a new age, where religions will be changed into direct awakening and communion with our Greatest Source.
+Like a mother whose love understands no bounds for her kid, the Master guides and nurtures the disciple on his/her own path to perfection, revealing in Himself the attainable Truth of God Consciousness.

-After 4 years spent in continuously traveling, providing Satsang and Retreats, establishing Ashrams and directing innumerable souls to greater consciousness, Gurudeva took Mahasamadhi-- mindful release of the mortal body-- on June 13, 2001 in Louisville, Colorado.
-According to His desires, His Asti Kalash (urn consisting of Spiritual Remains) was brought back to Jyoti Ashram by disciples from India.
+After 4 decades spent in continuously traveling, giving Satsang and Retreats, establishing Ashrams and assisting innumerable souls to greater awareness, Gurudeva took Mahasamadhi-- mindful release of the mortal body-- on June 13, 2001 in Louisville, Colorado.
+According to His wishes, His Asti Kalash (urn consisting of Sacred Remains) was reminded Jyoti Ashram by disciples from India.
 Within a year, a Samadhi Sthal in the form of a pure white marble pyramid was developed for long-term consecration.
-It has therefore end up being a beacon Light, a location of trip and meditation for all who are blessed to get in there.
+It has thus end up being a beacon Light, a location of trip and meditation for all who are blessed to get in there.

-The devotion of the Samadhi Sthal was carried out throughout five days of fancy Vedic pujas and fire events participated in by hundreds of followers, from June 9-13, 2002.
-At the end of the commitment, the Brahmin priest who led the pujas articulated the following: "As long as the sun and the moon and the stars and water (symbolic of life) exist, might this Samadhi Sthal be the Illuminator of millions of souls, and might You continue to guide and bless us."
-Immortal Light-- The Blissful Life and Knowledge of Swami Amar Jyoti: A Biography in His Own Words is offered from TruthConsciousness.org.
+The dedication of the Samadhi Sthal was performed throughout five days of sophisticated Vedic pujas and fire events gone to by numerous devotees, from June 9-13, 2002.
+At the end of the dedication, the Brahmin priest who led the pujas articulated the following: "As long as the sun and the moon and the stars and water (symbolic of life) exist, may this Samadhi Sthal be the Illuminator of countless souls, and might You continue to guide and bless us."
+Immortal Light-- The Blissful Life and Wisdom of Swami Amar Jyoti: A Biography in His Own Words is offered from TruthConsciousness.org.